Reducing the instability of an optical lattice clock using multiple atomic ensembles: Reducing clock instability by increasing interrogation times with multiple ensembles

 where $\sigma_{\rm WH}$, $\sigma_{\rm FF}$, and $\sigma_{\rm RW}$ correspond to the estimated fractional white, flicker, and random walk frequency noise instabilities, respectively.
 These instabilities (at $\tau=1$ s) are then converted into $b_m$ as

-The QPN limited instability ($\sigma_{\rm QPN}$) for Ramsey spectroscopy is given in Eq.~1 in the main text.
-In our case, we typically have 4000 atoms per ensemble, interrogation times of less than 100 ms, and a dead time of $1.75\times2 $ s, and are primarily limited by Dick noise due to our low duty-cycle ($<2\%$).
-The calculated single clock instability is shown in Fig.~\ref{FigS4}, where the shaded regions represent uncertainties in the calculation, primarily arising from the estimated frequency noise spectrum of the LO.
-The scatter points represent single clock instability corresponding to the data in Fig.~4(c) in the main text, divided by $\sqrt{2}$ assuming equal contribution from either atomic servo.
+The calculated single clock instability is shown in Fig.~\ref{Fig9}, where the shaded regions represent uncertainties in the calculation, primarily arising from the estimated frequency noise spectrum of the LO.
+The scatter points represent single clock instability corresponding to the data in Fig.~\ref{Fig4}(c) in the main text, divided by $\sqrt{2}$ assuming equal contribution from either atomic servo.
 The measured instabilities are slightly greater than the numerical calculations using LO frequency noises provided by the manufacturer, which likely because our LO is now in a relatively noisy vibration and thermal environment, and we believe its noise spectrum is now degraded.